RaffaeleGalliera/federated_learning_with_fed_prox/README.md

 # Federated Learning with Fed Prox

-This project contains a simple implementation of Federated Learning using the Fed Prox algorithm and MNIST as dataset.
+This project contains a simple example of Federated Learning using the Fed Prox algorithm and MNIST as dataset.
-I have built this project to learn more about Federated Learning and some hands-on experience with it!
+I have built this project to learn more about Federated Learning and have some hands-on experience with it!
+It is still primitive and far from being a complete, production-ready implementation of a Federate Learning service, but it can be still used as a starting point to play with it! :)

 Different equally-tiered containers can be launched, and they can either serve as a Server/HQ or a Client.
 Each container will run a Flask server and a series of routes will be exposed to allow the federation process to be managed by a third application.